NVIDIA DriveWorks SDK

 Sensor Abstraction Layer

-The Sensor Abstraction Layer (SAL) provides: List of supported sensors
+The Sensor Abstraction Layer (SAL) provides:

 Image and Point Cloud Processing

 The VehicleIO module supports multiple production drive-by-wire backends to send commands to and receive status from the vehicle.
-In the event your drive-by-wire device is not supported out of the box, the VehicleIO Plugin framework enables easy integration with custom interfaces.
+In the event your drive-by-wire device is not supported out-of-the-box, the VehicleIO Plugin framework enables easy integration with custom interfaces.

 The DriveWorks Egomotion module uses a motion model to track and predict a vehicle’s pose.
 DriveWorks uses two types of motion models: an odometry-only model and, if an IMU is available, a model based on IMU and odometry.